UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     </location>

 For the purposes of DPLA, we only need the :code:`recordContentSource` value and not also the :code:`physicalLocation` value.
-Because these institutions are not directly contributing to DPLA, they are listed as an `edm:dataProvider` instead of an `edm:provider`.
+Because these institutions are not directly contributing to DPLA, they are listed as an :code:`edm:dataProvider` instead of an :code:`edm:provider`.

 .. code-block:: turtle